Introducing the data deduplication 101 blog series

 Duplicate records is a data quality issue that every marketing ops, sales ops, and marketing database administrator is familiar with and has experienced first hand.
 Data deduplication is simple in concept but can be quite complex in execution, especially when dealing with records distributed across multiple systems.
-We can’t find any good detailed how-to material on deduplication, so we decided to write down what we know and share the knowledge.
+We can’t find any good detailed how-to dedupe material, so we decided to write down what we know and share the knowledge.

 We’ll be publishing a series of blog posts on this topic over the course of the next few months, covering all aspects of what you need to think about before, during, and after a data deduplication project.
 We’ll cover people, process, and system level issues, and the different approaches to de-duplicating your marketing and sales data.

 List of Upcoming Data Deduplication Topics

 Here’s a list of upcoming blog topics in this series.
 If there are specific topics you want us to cover that is not on this list, please let us know and we can add to it.

 - Why do you need to dedupe?